 - Knowingly preparing any documents or submitting any statements supporting a false claim

-What are the penalties for health care fraud in Los Angeles?
+What Are the Penalties for Health Care Fraud in Los Angeles?

 Realistically, because of the pricing of many procedures, most health care fraud charges involve more than $950 in value.
 This is especially true since a series of smaller frauds can be charged as one felony count if they add up to more than $950 in any 12-month period.

-- Up to 6 months in jail
+- Up to six months in jail

 - Up to $1,000 in fines

-- Up to 1 year in jail
+- Up to one year in jail

 - Up to $10,000 in fines

-For many health care professionals, however jail and fines are not the only threat.
+However, for many health care professionals, jail and fines are not the only threat.
 Convictions for fraud can result in having your professional license suspended or completely revoked.
 It can also result in censure within the medical community.

 There are several things to remember if you are facing a fraud accusation.

 Second, remember that the key to a fraud conviction is intent.
 The prosecutor has to prove that you knew the claim was fraudulent or false and that you intended to defraud an insurer or insurance program.

 Talk to a Los Angeles Health Care Fraud Lawyer for Free